qooxdoo/qooxdoo/docs/core/data_binding/single_value_binding.md

 >   application.
 Be careful to use that function.
 Perhaps other parts of the
 >   application use the bindings and also that will be removed!

+# Binding properties with asynchronous getters

+When setting the initial target property value from the `bind` call, and there is a property in either the source or target property chain (excluding the last property in the target chain) that has an async getter, the following behaviour will occur:
+- The binding logic will first attempt to get the property value synchronously.
+- If that's not possible, only then it will call `object.getPropertyAsync` and then await the result.

+If such case is encountered and the binding was created using the plain `bind` function instead of `bindAsync`, a warning will be shown recommending the you to use `object.bindAsync`.

+You should use `bindAsync` if you are working with properties with async getters and/or want to await the apply funcion and event handlers of the initial property set operation.

+The difference between `bind` and `bindAsync` is:
+- `bind` returns a promise only when it had to fetch a property value asynchronously, while `bindAsync` always returns a promise.
+- When setting the target property value, `bindAsync` calls `object.setPropertyAsync` while `bind` calls `object.setProperty`.
+The promise returned by `bindAsync` resolves when the `setAsync` call has resolved.

 ## Debugging

 Working with bindings is in most cases some magic and it just works.
 But the